NijikawaSatoki/NijiCalculator/BUILD.md

 ```

 For MSYS2 users: You'll be using the Windows install of .NET that you installed.
+Just make sure that you add the directory to `$PATH`.

 ### Running the .NET compiler